Clay Pot Rice Recipe (Bao Zai Fan)

 You may be tempted to use a different pot.
 But trust me, you don’t want to remove the clay pot from the recipe if you want to achieve the authentic clay pot rice texture.
 Buy one from your local Asian or Chinese store or online markets like Amazon.

 There are different shapes and kinds of clay pots, but be sure to get one for Bao Zai.
 Avoid the ones with cracks since this can cause the juices and water to leak out of the pot.
-It is important to note that different clay pots may have different instructions before use, so make sure to read them before cooking with the clay pot.

 Here’s why you should have a clay pot for this type of recipe: